Mandalay: Colonial Mandalay (1885–1948)

 While Mandalay would continue to be the chief city of Upper Burma during the British colonial rule, the commercial and political importance had irreversibly shifted to Yangon.
 The British view on the development of Mandalay (and Burma) was mainly with commercial intentions.
 While rail transport reached Mandalay in 1889, less than four years after the annexation, the first college in Mandalay, Mandalay College, was not established until 40 years later, in 1925.
 The British looted the palace, with some of the treasures going on display in the Victoria and Albert Museum; in 1964 they were returned to Burma as a gesture of goodwill.
 The British also renamed the palace compound Fort Dufferin and used it to billet troops.

 Throughout the colonial years, Mandalay was the centre of Burmese culture and Buddhist learning, and as the last royal capital, was regarded by the Burmese as a primary symbol of sovereignty and identity.
 Between the two World Wars, the city was Upper Burma's focal point in a series of nationwide protests against the British rule.
 The British rule brought in many immigrants from India to the city.
 In 1904–1905, a plague caused about one-third of the population to flee the city.

-During World War II, Mandalay suffered the most devastating air raids of the war.
+During World War II, Mandalay suffered devastating air raids.
 On 3 April 1942, during the Japanese conquest of Burma, the Imperial Japanese Army Air Service carried out an extensive assault.
 The city was in effect defenseless as its firefighting resources were weak, having been lost in earlier bombing, it had no anti-aircraft capacity, and the British RAF had by now withdrawn all its aircraft to India.
 Three-fifths of Mandalay's houses were destroyed and 2,000 civilians were killed.
 Many residents also fled when the city was under Japanese occupation from May 1942 to March 1945.
 The palace citadel, which had been turned into a supply depot by the Japanese, was in turn burnt to the ground by Allied bombing; only the royal mint and the watch tower survived.
 (A faithful replica of the palace was rebuilt in the 1990s.)